 The bent valves above are, a result of a fatigued timing belt that has broken.
 Your timing belt doesn’t last forever and needs to be replaced; according to the manufacturer’s service guidelines.
 Replacing your timing belt is cheap insurance, against costly engine damage.

 So, good valve seat contact is essential to prevent burning.
 If the valve does not receive adequate cooling, it can overheat burn and fail.

 Leaking Automotive Engine Valves

-Exhaust valve : Air heard hissing out of the tailpipe; turbocharger or exhaust manifold means an exhaust valve leak.
+Exhaust valve : Air heard hissing out of the tailpipe, turbocharger or exhaust manifold, means an exhaust valve is leaking.